James T. Dutton

 The chocolates are available as follows:

-The next batch will be ready by April 30, with a due date for orders of April 16.
+The next batch will be ready by November 22, with a deadline for orders of November 8.
 The order form is now posted (use the button at the bottom of this page).

 The chocolates are on the dessert menu in two restaurants: Zynodoa in Staunton and the Ridge Room in Harrisonburg.